eliasdaler/sdl_breakout/README.md

 This is a small breakout game that I made to test a new approach of separating Lua and C++ code when working with SDL.

+The entire game logic is written in Lua.

+The small "engine" is written in C++ with SDL.

 ![image](https://i.ibb.co/1LdJktH/gameplay-breakout.gif)

 This is a port of my old test game, [Ebiten Breakout](https://github.com/eliasdaler/ebiten_breakout).